orb-lang/espalier/doc/md/node.md

 ```
 #### Node.linePos(node, position)

 Returns the line and column given a position.

+This is implemented as a classic loop made slightly harder to get
+right by Lua's indexing and the missing newline.

 ```lua
 function Node.linePos(node, position)